 Government-Wide Statements.
 The Statement of Net Position and the Statement of Activities display information about the primary government, which is a single program government.
-These statements include the financial activities of the overall government and disclose the activity of the Authority as a governmental activity.
+These statements include the financial activities of the government.
 The governmental activities are financed primarily through occupancy taxes and to a small extent through advertising revenues.
 The Authority has no business-type activities.